Saturday, 17 May 2025

 Founding Seven

-By this I mean the seven countries which appeared in the very first Eurovision Song Contest in Lugano in 1956:
+By this I mean the seven countries which appeared in the very first Eurovision Song Contest in Lugano, Switzerland in 1956:

-In: France, Germany, Italy, Luxembourg, Switzerland.
-Out: Belgium, Netherlands.
+In: France, Germany, Italy, Luxembourg, Netherlands, Switzerland.
+Out: Belgium.

 It’s been another good year for the seven countries which participated in the first ever Eurovision Song Contest in 1956.
-Luxembourg is back for the first time since 1993, and managed to qualify on Tuesday evening.
-The only two countries missing this year’s Grand Final, from this group, are Belgium, which failed to qualify on Thursday evening, and the Netherlands, which despite qualifying on Thursday evening, has since been disqualified this morning.
-Of course, France, Germany and Italy are automatic finalists every year as Big Five members.
+The Netherlands qualified on Tuesday evening, and Luxembourg qualified on Thursday evening (it was great for them to qualify for the second year running after their long absence 1994 to 2023 inclusive).
+The only country missing this year’s Grand Final, from this group, is Belgium, which failed to qualify on Tuesday evening.
+Red Sebastian’s “Strobe Lights” seemed like a likely qualifier that evening, and it would have been nice to have all seven founding countries in tonight’s Grand Final as the Eurovision Song Contest happens to be back in Switzerland this year.
+Of course, France, Germany and Italy are automatic finalists every year as Big Five members, and Switzerland qualified automatically this particular year as host country.

 And Finally

 Tonight's Grand Final certainly looks set to be a spectacular one, and I'm really looking forward to it.
 Most of the countries I wanted to qualify are in.
-Six of my eight “Definitely want to qualify” countries’ songs (Cyprus, Serbia, Lithuania, Ukraine, Portugal, Luxembourg) made it to the final on Tuesday evening, and six of my ten “Definitely want to qualify” countries’ songs (Switzerland, Austria, Latvia, Georgia, Israel, Norway) qualified on Thursday evening.
-I would have preferred Azerbaijan and Australia to have qualified instead of Ireland and Slovenia on Tuesday evening, and any three out of Malta, Albania, Denmark and Belgium to have qualified in place of Netherlands, Greece, Estonia on Thursday evening.
+Six of my eight “Definitely want to qualify” countries’ songs (Iceland, Poland, Estonia, Sweden, Norway, Netherlands) made it to the final on Tuesday evening, and six of my seven “Definitely want to qualify” countries’ songs (Latvia, Austria, Greece, Luxembourg, Israel, Finland) qualified on Thursday evening.
+I would have preferred Slovenia or Belgium to have qualified instead of Ukraine on Tuesday evening, and Montenegro to have qualified in place of Armenia on Thursday evening.
 At the end of the day, different people have different musical tastes to me and I cannot expect to have all my desired countries qualify.
-It was obvious that the Netherlands was almost certain to qualify on Thursday evening (and likely to win on Thursday evening), and even I would have been shocked it hadn’t qualified.
-It’s just unfortunate that it became necessary to disqualify the Netherlands this morning, by which time it was too late to bring back the highest placed non-qualifier from Thursday evening as a last-minute substitute, for various reasons.
-Good luck to the artists of the remaining 25 countries taking part tonight, may the best song win.
+Finally, further to what I have said about voting within the Baltic and Nordic areas, the fact that all three Baltic, and all five Nordic countries are in tonight’s final, means that there could be some jury and/or televoting points exchanged from certain Nordic countries to certain Baltic countries, and vice versa.
+Good luck to the artists of the remaining 26 countries taking part tonight, may the best song win.

 Back to the top